jeremiemartinez/jeremiemartinez.github.com/_drafts/2016-09-13-train-animations.md

 comments: true
 ---

-Last week, we rebranded Captain Train app into Trainline.
+Last week, we rebranded Captain Train app to Trainline.
 It means we had to change our colors, icons, empty states and … animations to match our new brand.
 Bye bye green and hello navy and mint!

 We had some questions about how we created our new loading animation.
 Therefore I thought that this blogpost could be useful to my fellow developers.
 Indeed, I will try to explain how we designed and implemented this animation.